Discrete complex analysis on isoradial graphs: Discrete harmonic and holomorphic functions. Basic facts

-\item Conversely, in simply connected domains, $H$ is harmonic on $\G$ if and only if there exists a harmonic function $\wt{H}$ on $\G^*$ such that $H+i\wt{H}$ (as a function on $\L$) is holomorphic. $\wt{H}$ is defined uniquely up to an additive constant.
+(ii) Conversely, in simply connected domains, $H$ is (complex-valued) harmonic on $\G$ iff there exists a (complex-valued) harmonic on $\G^*$ function $\wt{H}$ such that $H+i\wt{H}$ is holomorphic on $\L$. $\wt{H}$ is called {\bf discrete harmonic conjugate} to $H$ and is defined uniquely up to an additive constant.
+Moreover, $\wt{H}$ is real-valued, if $H$ is real-valued. \end{lemma}